buildwise-be/ai-construct-lastenboek-structuurcheck/README.en.md

 This tool uses advanced technologies to provide an in-depth analysis:

 -   **OCR and Document Structuring:** We use **LlamaParse** for Optical Character Recognition (OCR) and document structuring.
 OCR is the process of converting text from images or scanned documents into machine-readable text.
 LlamaParse not only extracts the text but also the hierarchical structure (chapters, sections) of the document.
 -   **Structural Analysis:** For the actual analysis of the document structure, we use **batched calls to Google's `gemini-2.5-flash` model**.
 By analyzing multiple sections at once, we can better understand the context of the entire document and speed up the analysis.
+An example of the structured JSON file used as input for this step can be found in `examples/example_structured_document.json`.
 -   **Data Privacy (GDPR):** All AI models are called via Google Cloud's **Vertex AI** service, running on a **Belgian server (`europe-west1`)**.
 This ensures full compliance with GDPR regulations, as your data does not leave the EU.

 ## Getting Started